Jump to different sections of this page by clicking on the heading titles listed below or view/download a PDF version of this page here.

 Feedback: ‘I got helpful feedback’

-Finally, there are twelve dimensions that focus on development outcomes for participants resulting from their involvement:
+Finally, there are eight dimensions that focus on development outcomes for participants resulting from their involvement:

 Artistic Skills: ‘I improved my artistic skills’